kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/08-user-accounts-and-auth/01b-creating-user-accounts.md

 ## Test it!
 * Let's break it on purpose to see if this is working
 * Manually remove `require` from `_registerForm.pug`
-  - This will remove CLient side validation and leave us with just our server side validation
+  - This will remove Client side validation and leave us with just our server side validation
   - Inspect the code in the Chrome dev toolbar `Elements` tab and manually remove the `required="required"` from the **name** and **email** fields

 ![removing required](https://i.imgur.com/R1zbHpY.png)